Photosynthesis for Kids – Definition and How It Works

 Glucose has larger molecules in comparison to water or carbon dioxide, even though it is a simple form of sugar.
 It takes as many as six molecules of water and six molecules of carbon dioxide to form one molecule of glucose and six molecules of oxygen.

-The living organisms that use light to convert energy to make their own food, are known as the producers of food.
-On the other hand, consumers are living creatures that consume the producers to get energy.
-Though plants are the major producers, however, there are other living forms such as cyanobacteria, algae, protists, etc., that make their own food with the process of photosynthesis.
+Living organisms that use light to convert energy into their own food are known as producers.
+On the other hand, consumers are living organisms that consume energy from producers.
+Although plants are the primary producers, other living forms, such as cyanobacteria, algae, and protists, also produce their own food through the process of photosynthesis.

 6. Plants Have a Structure That is Suited for Photosynthesis

-The entire structure of the plant is designed in a way that is suited for photosynthesis.
+The entire structure of the plant is designed to facilitate photosynthesis.
 Where the roots are designed to absorb water and transport it to the stems and leaves, leaves are designed with pores to limit gas exchange and water loss.

 7. The Process of Photosynthesis Has More Than One Form

-Though the general pathways that include light reactions and dark reactions are the same in all types of photosynthesis, however, different plants use a different set of reactions during the process.
+Although the general pathways, which include light reactions and dark reactions, are the same in all types of photosynthesis.
+Different plants employ distinct sets of responses during this process.

 8. There Are Various Factors That Affect the Process of Photosynthesis

-There are various factors that can affect the process of photosynthesis, and some of these factors can include the intensity of light, the wavelength of light, temperature, and levels of carbon dioxide.
+Several factors can influence the process of photosynthesis, including the intensity and wavelength of light, temperature, and carbon dioxide levels.

 9. No Photosynthesis Means No Life

-If there is no photosynthesis, then the oxygen levels will rapidly start declining, and soon all living beings will start perishing.
+If there is no photosynthesis, then the oxygen levels will rapidly decline, and soon all living beings will perish.
 However, this will not affect the anaerobic organisms as they do not need oxygen to survive.

 10. Photosynthesis Has Been on Earth for a Long Time

-It was somewhere around 3.4 billion years ago when the process of photosynthesis was used by some of the first organisms on our planet.
+It was approximately 3.4 billion years ago that the process of photosynthesis was utilised by some of the earliest organisms on our planet.
 The organisms that use this process of making food are known as photoautotrophs.

 It is safe to say that photosynthesis is one of the most important chemical processes on our planet as it is responsible for releasing oxygen.
 Explain this process to your children and enhance their knowledge.
 We’re sure they will be curious to learn more!